Miss Americana: Mental health discourse

-Apology
+Apologies

 Miss Americana further prompted many of Swift's past critics to respond to the documentary.
 American comedian Nikki Glaser wrote an apology on Instagram after her comments about Swift being "too skinny" were featured in the film.
 In the apology, Glaser stated that: "Unfortunately, I am featured in her [Swift's] new documentary as part of a montage of asshats saying mean things about her, which is used to explain why she felt the need to escape from the spotlight for a year", and admitted that her comments may have come from a place of "projection".
 She further added that "if you're familiar with my 'work' at all, you know I talk openly about battling some kind of eating disorder for the past 17 years, I was probably 'feeling fat' that day and was jealous".
 Swift responded: "One of the major themes of the doc is that we have the ability to change our opinions over time, to grow, to learn about ourselves.
 I'm so sorry to hear that you've struggled with some of the same things I've struggled with.
 Sending a massive hug".

 American writer Jenny Johnson also posted a lengthy apology on Instagram, writing that her comments about Swift being "annoying" were unnecessary, rude, and "made in jest", stating: "please know I'm not against you, I'm with you and I apologize."
-Journalist Richard S. He took to Twitter to apologize to Swift for an article he wrote in 2016, titled "Taylor Swift Isn't Like Other Celebrities, She's Worse".
-He explained that the article was intended to "deconstruct the pettiness of the celebrity–industrial complex" and expressed his regret that the headline appeared to be "overly critical" of Swift.
-He concluded that he has "learned so much from Taylor's artistry over the years, and remain[s] a huge fan".
+Journalist Kristen S. Hé took to Twitter to apologize to Swift for an article she wrote in 2016, titled "Taylor Swift Isn't Like Other Celebrities, She's Worse".
+She explained that the article was intended to "deconstruct the pettiness of the celebrity–industrial complex" and expressed her regret that the headline appeared to be "overly critical" of Swift.
+She concluded that she has "learned so much from Taylor's artistry over the years, and remain[s] a huge fan".